levlafayette/SpartanIntro/README.md

 # SpartanIntro
-An four hour training course that provides an introduction to the Spartan HPC/Cloud hybrid and an introduction to the Linux command line.
+An four hour training course and workshop that provides an introduction to the Spartan HPC/Cloud hybrid and an introduction to the Linux command line.

 ## Git